-Norway Norway
+Norway

 Packaging

-Extended Producer Responsibility for Packaging in Norway
+Extended producer responsibility for packaging in Norway

 In the wake of the 23rd of August 2017, no. 1289 regulation, Norway has instituted a robust Extended Producer Responsibility (EPR) system, revolutionizing how packaging is handled within its market.
 This directive lays down substantial mandates, termed ‘basic requirements, dictating the creation, composition, reuse, and recycling of packaging materials.

-Who must register
+Who must register for EPR in Norway

-What the Packaging includes
+What the packaging includes

 The Norwegian Packaging Act categorizes packaging materials into an exhaustive list encompassing: